macCesar/imgconvert-cli/readme.md

 - **Multi-Format Conversion**: Convert images to all supported formats (JPEG, PNG, WebP, AVIF, TIFF, GIF) simultaneously using a single command.
 - **Image Resizing**: Resize images by specifying the desired width and/or height, maintaining the aspect ratio unless both dimensions are provided.
 - **Replace Original Files**: Optionally replace the original files with the processed images.
+- **Presets and Environments**: Use predefined settings for different use cases and environments.
+- **Debug Mode**: Enable detailed logging for troubleshooting.

 ## Installation